ethanley/library/README.md

 This is a quick project, built as teaching material whilst demonstrating some cool Python stuff.

+There remain some TODOs, but given the context I'd like this project to keep them unresolved for now, as talking points.

 ## Setup
 ```sh
 $ python setup.py